MarcoMuellner/domaindrivenjs/docs/README.md

 - Focus development efforts on the **core domain** that provides the most value
 - Establish clear **boundaries** within a complex system

-## Why Domainify?
+## Why DomainDrivenJS?

 Traditional DDD implementations often rely heavily on class inheritance, which can lead to rigid and complex hierarchies.
-Domainify takes a different approach:
+DomainDrivenJS takes a different approach:

 ```javascript
 // Create a Money value object using composition